 Disability

 I had a severe stroke following brain surgery to treat a giant fusiform brain aneurysm in 1996.
-I am able to walk with a walker, but more often I use a wheelchair.
-The stroke also affected my speech.
+I am able to walk with a walker, but I more often use a wheelchair.
+The stroke also affected my speech, though I am easily understood by most people.

-In addition to the physical disabilities, a consequence of my brain injury that afflicts me is Pseudobulbar Affect (Cleveland Clinic, Mayo Clinic), a neurologic disorder that is associated with becoming emotional easily and with exaggerated emotional responses.
+In addition to the physical disabilities, another condition caused by my brain injury is Pseudobulbar Affect (Cleveland Clinic, Mayo Clinic), a neurologic disorder that is associated with becoming emotional easily and with exaggerated emotional responses.
 Basically I openly cry, laugh, and get frustrated very easily.
 As I like to tell my students, I do not tell jokes in class because I start laughing before I get to the punchline.

 Andover Newton Seminary at Yale Divinity School